 This is one reason why your credit score is so important.
 A good credit score of 760 or higher could net you an interest rate that is 1.5% lower than if you had a fair score of, say, 620.
 A 1.5% lower rate can easily translate into savings of tens of thousands of dollars over the life of a mortgage.

 If you don’t know your credit score, you can get your FICO score for free from one of several credit scoring companies.
+And keep in mind that you do need a credit score of about 620 or higher to qualify for a mortgage.

 Also, keep in mind that others may suggest using higher or lower multiples to determine your ideal home purchase price.
 I’ve seen banks recommend ratios as low as 1.5 times your salary or as high as five times your salary.
 I think that for most situations, a good starting point is 2.5 times your income.